Skip to main content

 4. Set up the Connector as follows with the information you generated earlier:

-• For Tenant ID, enter the Azure App ID.
+• For Tenant ID, enter the Tenant ID.

-• For the App ID, enter the Azure Subscription ID.
+• For the App ID, enter the Azure App ID.

 • For API Token (Client Secret), enter the Azure App Secret.